reviczky/northumbria/modules/assurance/report.md

 \sym{}
 \sym{\WORD{\bf Issue 3:}} \WORD{\ssx Technical Solution} \crlf \bullet\ Tickets within the ITSM system need to be tracked and updated upon changes to status (inclusive time stamp, teams involved) as defined by the ITIL's Incident Logging.
 Assigned teams should be notified accordingly. \blank[line] \WORD{\ssx Non-Technical Solution} \crlf \bullet\ Providing training on Incident Management will enhance awareness of tracking updates correctly.
 \sym{}
 \sym{\WORD{\bf Issue 4:}} \WORD{\ssx Non-Technical Solution} \crlf \bullet\ Policy should mandate an instant conference call for high severity incidents without delays.
 Providing training for relevant staff would ensure a swift response. \crlf \bullet\ Business needs to decide quickly taking the cost and benefit into account.
-Both the decision making and execution has to be prompt as those are the most important steps.
+Both the decision making and execution has to be prompt as those are the most important steps at an incident.
 \sym{}
 \sym{\WORD{\bf Issue 5:}} \WORD{\ssx Non-Technical Solution} \crlf Periodic \infull{BCP} (BCP) tests have to be conducted to ensure available redundant hardware, working fail-over and successful recovery procedures. \blank[line] \WORD{\ssx Technical Solution} \crlf Having an inventory database for hardware devices would make it easier for keeping track and discover non-compliant devices.
 \sym{}